meggrooms/Kickstarter_Analysis/README.md

 <img src="Outcomes_vs_Goals.png">

 In the Outcomes Based on Goals chart you’ll notice that the percentage of failed campaigns is inverse to the percentage of successful campaigns.
 Campaigns with more approachable levels of backer pledges have the highest success rate overall.
-We also see that despite getting several high-level pledges,they don’t quite make up for the amount of pledges at the lower level.

-Inversely, we see the exact opposite result when it comes to failed campaigns and their pledge levels.
+We also see that despite getting several high-level pledges, they don’t quite make up for the amount of pledges at the lower level.
+We see the exact opposite result when it comes to failed campaigns and their pledge levels.
 The results of this graph can help Louise set her goal expectations, and plan her pledge levels.